oneapi-src/oneDNN/doc/advanced/int8_computations.md

 *System examples: Intel Xeon Processor E7 v3 Family (formerly Haswell), Intel Xeon Scalable processor x1xx series (formerly Skylake).*

-DNNL implements matrix multiplication such as operations with u8 and s8 operands on the Intel AVX2 and Intel AVX512 Instruction Set by using a sequence of `VPMADDUBSW, VPMADDWD, VPADDD` instructions [[1]](@ref dg_i8_ref_sdm):
+oneDNN implements matrix multiplication such as operations with u8 and s8 operands on the Intel AVX2 and Intel AVX512 Instruction Set by using a sequence of `VPMADDUBSW, VPMADDWD, VPADDD` instructions [[1]](@ref dg_i8_ref_sdm):